What If Questions6 min readUpdated 2026-04-03

 The Direct Answer

-Semaglutide and tirzepatide are designed for subcutaneous (under-the-skin) injection using short needles that make reaching a vein almost impossible at proper injection sites.
-The medication is the same compound whether absorbed subcutaneously or intravenously -- only the speed of absorption differs.
+Semaglutide and tirzepatide are designed for subcutaneous (under-the-skin) injection.
+Per the FDA prescribing information for these molecules, the short pen needles used for the subcutaneous route make reaching a vein almost impossible at proper injection sites.
+The medication is the same active compound whether absorbed subcutaneously or intravenously, only the speed of absorption differs.

 Proper Injection Technique